 - Any workplace that has printers and/or copy machines likely tosses out perfectly good boxes with lids.

 - At the supermarket, politely ask if there are any “apple boxes.”
 These super-sturdy numbers are great for long-term storage.

 - Liquor boxes are great, too — after all, they protect bottles from breakage during shipping.
 I’m storing stuff in a liquor box that’s 41 years old.
 But don’t use these for shipping; any labeling or branding on a box that indicates it could carry alcohol (among other prohibited items) could lead the U.S. Postal Service to deny shipment.

-Think about it: Why spend four or five bucks for a box, especially since it’s likely to be stored in a closet, storeroom or basement where no one can see it?
+Think about it: Why spend good money for a box, especially since it’s likely to be stored in a closet, storeroom or basement where no one can see it?

 30. Baby-food makers